cockpit-project/cockpit/doc/protocol.md

  * "spawn": Spawn a process and connect standard input and standard output to the channel.
 Should be an array of strings which is the process file path and arguments.
+ * "internal": Open an internally defined stream.
+   * "packages": A http-stream for serving package resources to cockpit-ws
+   * "ssh-agent": A connection to the session user's ssh-agent, if one is available.

 You can't specify both "unix" and "spawn" together.
 When "spawn" is set the following options can be specified: